lukaszbudnik/keycloak-kubernetes/README.md

 # Install demo apps

-I have provided a sample Hotel SPA application which authenticates with Keycloak, obtains JSON Web Token, and then uses it to talk to the protected services using HTTP Authorization Bearer mechanism.
-Authentication and authorization is implemented on haproxy server.
+I have provided a sample Hotel SPA application which authenticates with Keycloak using official Keycloak JavaScript adapter, obtains JSON Web Token, and then uses it to talk to the protected services using HTTP Authorization Bearer mechanism.
+Authentication and authorization is implemented by [lukaszbudnik/haproxy-auth-gateway](https://github.com/lukaszbudnik/haproxy-auth-gateway).
+Mock backend services are implemented by [lukaszbudnik/yosoy](https://github.com/lukaszbudnik/yosoy).

 ## Import ready-to-use Keycloak realm

 Keycloak offers partial exports of clients and users/roles from the admin console.
 There is also a low level import/export functionality which can export complete realm (together with cryptographic keys).
 I already setup such realm with clients, roles, and test users.
 I also exported RSA public key in pem format.

-This step could be done using Keycloak API but to keep things simple I will use import functionality.
+This step could be done using Keycloak API but to keep things simple I will use import functionality:

 ```bash
 # find first keycloak pod